zhangyujie-1998/AFNet/README.md

 pip install -r requirements.txt
 ```

-Additionally, we render texture meshed into images by Pytorch3D, please follow the steps to install Pytorch3D.
+Additionally, we need to render point clouds into images by Pytorch3D, please follow the steps to install Pytorch3D.

 ```
 conda install -c bottler nvidiacub